Drug Medi-Cal Organized Delivery System (DMC-ODS)

 Would you like to better understand the types of services that will be expanded?
 Visit our fact sheet linked below:

-If you are provider and are looking for a comprehensive list of required provider trainings, click here to visit the DMC-ODS Training site.
+If you are a provider and are looking for a comprehensive list of provider trainings, please click below for:

-We have put together a Questions and Answers website for purposes of DMC-ODS.
-Questions on the website are categorized by type (e.g. billing, outcomes, training etc.).
+Please view this website to best direct you to the correct contact for your question(s).
 In the event that you are unable to locate the answer to your question(s), please submit your question(s) to our DMC-ODS email inbox at:

 Department of Health Care Services Resources